Poultry Health Management

 Poultry health management professionals work to prevent the onset of disease or parasites in flocks.
 They are trained to recognize at an early stage the presence of disease or parasites and to treat all flocks that are diseased or infested with parasites as soon as possible.

-NC State Veterinary Medicine Poultry Health Management faculty and staff are dedicated to advancing the field and to teaching, research, and outreach programs that are responsive to the present and future needs of students, poultry and allied industries, the veterinary profession, and scientific communities.
+NC State Veterinary Medicine Poultry Health Management faculty and staff are dedicated to advancing the field and to teaching, research, and outreach programs that are responsive to the needs of students, poultry and allied industries, the veterinary profession, and scientific communities.
 We provide undergraduate, veterinary, and postgraduate instruction in poultry health.
 Additionally, we are committed to providing expertise, services, and resources to individuals, the poultry industry, and veterinarians by:

 - Conducting basic and applied research on poultry health and production with an emphasis on emerging problems affecting the North Carolina poultry industry.